fabran99/Polygon-to-coordinates/README.md

 ## Simple guide

-Just draw the polygon, se the name and color and press Save button.
+Just draw the polygon, set the name and color and press Save button.
 That will add the polygon to the JSON.
-Once you save one polygon, it will get fixed to its current form, so you have to press edit below if you want to make any changes.
+Once you save one polygon, it will get uneditable, so you have to press edit below if you want to make any changes.

-Whenever you save a polygon, another one appears in the center of the screen, this one is not added to the JSON if you don´t save it.
+Whenever you save a polygon, another one appears in the center of the screen, this one is not added to the JSON until you save it.
 Probably in next versions I will add and Add polygon functionality instead of doing it automaticaly when the user saves.

 Pressing CTRL + Z undo the last change.
 Reset polygon button sets the polygon to a rectangle in the center of the screen.